ibm-cloud-docs/containers/cluster-create-classic.md

     When you select a zone that is located outside your country, keep in mind that you might require legal authorization before data can be physically stored in a foreign country.
     {: note}

 1. Review the worker node flavors that are available in that zone.
 The flavor determines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to your apps.
 Worker nodes in classic clusters can be created as virtual machines on shared or dedicated infrastructure, or as bare metal machines that are dedicated to you.
-For more information, see [Planning your worker node setup](/docs/containers?topic=containers-planning_worker_nodes).
 After you create your cluster, you can add different flavors by [adding a worker pool](/docs/containers?topic=containers-add-workers-classic).

     Before you create a bare metal machine, be sure that you want to provision one.
 Bare metal machines are billed monthly.
 If you order a bare metal machine by mistake, you are charged for the entire month, even if you cancel the machine immediately.
     {: tip}